matsrietdijk/dotfiles/README.md

 ## Install

-Running `./install.sh` will create a back up directory for the .files which are replaced for my .files and create a bunch of symbolic links to my .files.
+Running `./install.sh` will create a back up directory for everything that will be replaced by my .files and then create a bunch of symbolic links to create my setup.
 Old .files can be found in `~/.dotfiles_backup`.